elves/elvish/website/ref/edit.md

 The Elvish editor has different **modes**, and exactly one mode is active at the same time.
 Each mode has its own UI and keybindings.
 For instance, the default **insert mode** lets you modify the current command.
-The **completion mode** (triggered by <span class="key">Tab</span> by default) shows you all candidates for completion, and you can use arrow keys to navigate those candidates.
+The **completion mode** (triggered by <kbd>Tab</kbd> by default) shows you all candidates for completion, and you can use arrow keys to navigate those candidates.

 @ttyshot completion-mode